Classic Motorcycle Build

 Valve clearance is measured when the engine is cold, and when each lifter is at it's lowest point (when that particular valve is closed).

 Adjusting valves requires slowly turning the flywheels, which turns the cams, which moves the lifters into the up or down position.
 The engine will need to be rotated approximately 6-12 times during the valve adjustment procedure.
-There are several ways to do this.

-Method One: If your bike has a kick-start, you can turn the motor over with the kick pedal.
+Method One - If your bike has a kick-start, you can turn the motor over with the kick pedal.

 TIP: Rotating the engine is much easier with the spark plugs removed.

-Method Two: For non-kick start bikes, you can raise the rear wheel off the ground an inch or two, then with the bike in gear, turn the rear tire by hand.
+Method Two - For non-kick start bikes, you can raise the rear wheel off the ground an inch or two, then with the bike in gear, turn the rear tire by hand.
 This will allow you to slowly move the flywheels/cams/lifters.

 Turning the sprocket nut rotates the flywheels/cams.